tefter/guides/content/features/team_collaboration/_index.en.md

 Use `/t login` to connect your accounts.

+Admins and members of the organization can send invites, see how [here][org-invites].

 #### Adding bookmarks

 You can use the call the root tefter command or a Slack message action to add a bookmark.